zacharysyoung/Stenway_RSV-Specification/README.md

 EOV = %xFE

-UTF-8_DATA = as per section 4 of RFC 3629 [^2]
+UTF-8_DATA = as per section 4 of RFC 3629
 ```

-The EOR and EOV byte-values were chosen because by definition they cannot appear in valid UTF-8 data.
+The EOR and EOV byte-values were chosen because by definition they cannot appear in valid UTF-8 data [^2].

 ## Normative references